node-apn/node-apn/doc/apn.markdown

 Emitted when data has been received from the feedback service, typically once per connection. `feedbackData` is an array of objects, each containing the `time` returned by the server (epoch time) and the `device` a `Buffer` containing the device token.

 If `batchFeedback` has been disabled this will be emitted once per item, with two parameters, the `time` and the `device`.

+### Using the feedback data:

+The documentation on [The Feedback Service][feedback] explains how you should use the data emitted from the 'feedback' event.
+The most important part is quoted here:

+> Query the feedback service daily to get the list of device tokens.
+Use the timestamp to verify that the device tokens haven’t been reregistered since the feedback entry was generated.
+For each device that has not been reregistered, stop sending notifications.
+APNs monitors providers for their diligence in checking the feedback service and refraining from sending push notifications to nonexistent applications on devices.

+Typically you should record the timestemp when a device registers with your service along with the token and update it every time your app re-registers the token.
+When the feedback service returns a token with an associated timestamp which is newer than that stored by you then you should disable, or remove, the token from your system and stop sending notifications to it.

 ## Handling Errors